-I have created the content and resources.
+I have created the content of the online modules and the downloadable resources.

 The price is £495 inclusive of VAT and everything listed in the bullet points below.